 *As of 2/6/24 DFPS has not announced their Go Blue Day yet.
 This date is based on information from other child welfare organizations around the country.

 Go Blue Day is a great opportunity to perform outreach in the community to raise awareness of Child Abuse Prevention Month and your program.

 Ideas for engaging with the community in a virtual or physically distanced environment on Go Blue Day:

 - Ask businesses to wear blue, send a photo and post it on your social media accounts, tagging the business.
 Be sure to ask them to like the photo and share it on their accounts.
-Check out this example from Amarillo Area CASA.
+Check out this example from CASA of the High Plains.

 - Light the city blue.
 Ask businesses to turn their lights blue during the night of Go Blue Day.

-- Drop off brochures or flyers with information about your CASA program including contact information and next virtual training dates.
+- Drop off brochures or flyers with information about your CASA program including your next info session dates.